sagarsangwan/records-manager/README.md

 # Records Manager

 An application to accept student registration details from different user.
+[Visit website](https://recordsmanager.herokuapp.com/)

 ## How to run?